Omaha

 Location Efficient Zoning Codes

-Omaha’s zoning codes includes requirements for mixed use districts.
+Omaha’s zoning codes include requirements for mixed-use districts.

 Residential Parking Policies